A tactical time slot management problem under mixed logit demand: Introduction

 \section{Introduction}

-Online shopping has experienced remarkable growth over the past decade, increasing from 7.4\% of total retail sales in 2015 to 18.9\% in 2022 \citep{Coppola2023GlobalStatista}.
-This upward trend is projected to continue, reaching approximately 23\% in 2027.
-The surge in online shopping has brought about shifts in customer behavior.
-Modern consumers now demand fast, reliable, and convenient deliveries.
-To meet these expectations, many online retailers offer various delivery options.
-The most common delivery options include in-store pickup, delivery at a designated pickup location, and the favored choice, home delivery, which accounts for 79\% of online purchases \citep{Justen2021OnlinePreferences}.
+Online shopping has experienced remarkable growth over the past decade, rising from 7.4\% of total retail sales in 2015 to 18.9\% in 2022 \citep{Coppola2023GlobalStatista}.
+This trend is expected to continue, with online retail projected to account for approximately 23\% of total sales by 2027.
+Consumers increasingly demand fast, reliable, and convenient deliveries.
+To meet these expectations, many retailers offer multiple delivery modes, the most common being in-store pickup, collection at designated locations, and home delivery, which accounts for 79\% of online purchases \citep{Justen2021OnlinePreferences}.
+Attended home delivery (AHD) is particularly relevant for perishable or high-value goods, or when orders require payment confirmation or signature.

-Home deliveries can be categorized into two types: unattended and attended deliveries.
-In the case of unattended home deliveries, customer presence is not required, and orders can be left on the doorstep.
-However, customers often prefer to be present at home for deliveries of valuable or perishable goods, such as fresh food, as well as for shipments requiring payment or a signature.
-This presence of customer at home characterizes what is known as attended home delivery (AHD).

-Subscription-based business models (SBMs) offer a compelling solution to address the evolving needs and preferences of modern consumers, mostly in AHD.
-Companies such as HelloFresh \footnote{hellofresh.com} and Gousto \footnote{gousto.co.uk} revolutionize meal planning by delivering fresh ingredients and curated recipes directly to customers' doorsteps on a recurring basis.
-This not only saves customers' time spent on grocery shopping but also ensures they have access to high-quality ingredients for delicious home-cooked meals.
-Similarly, local farmers and suppliers offer vegetable and fruit baskets, delivering fresh products directly to subscribers' homes each week.
-Whether it is for health-conscious meal planning or to support local agriculture, subscribers can enjoy the convenience of having fresh and seasonal products delivered right to their doorstep.

-While offering convenience and personalized experiences, SBMs also present logistical challenges for companies, particularly in managing delivery operations effectively.
-In these models, companies often have valuable data about their customers, such as their locations and past orders.
-This enables them to proactively plan their delivery routes.
-Nonetheless, the uncertainty surrounding which delivery time slots customers will choose for regular deliveries adds complexity to the planning and execution of deliveries.
-This uncertainty can lead to inefficiencies in resource allocation, resulting in missed delivery windows, increased delivery costs, and potential customer dissatisfaction.
-Therefore, developing effective models and strategies to address this problem is crucial for subscription-based businesses to optimize operational efficiency, while accounting for stochastic customer preferences regarding delivery time slots.

-Customer preferences are usually shaped by two main factors: the timing of the delivery itself and the pricing associated with specific delivery times \citep{Yang2017AnManagement, Kapser2021AutonomousAcceptance, Nguyen2019WhatRetailing}.
-By understanding customers' behavior regarding time slot choices, retailers can anticipate and consider the resulting routing costs when making decisions about slot assortment (i.e., which slots to offer) and pricing strategies (i.e., at what price).
-This proactive approach not only ensures customer satisfaction but also allows retailers to optimize their routing operations \citep{Campbell2005DecisionInitiatives, Vinsensius2020DynamicDelivery}.
-By aligning their offerings with customer preferences, retailers can enhance operational efficiency while meeting customer expectations.